 - Gestational diabetes insipidus.
 You get this type only during pregnancy.
 Sometimes, a woman’s placenta -- the organ that gives oxygen and nutrients to your baby -- makes an enzyme that breaks down vasopressin.
 Other pregnant women make more prostaglandin, a hormone-like chemical that makes their kidneys less sensitive to vasopressin.
 Most cases of gestational diabetes insipidus are mild and don’t cause clear symptoms.
 The condition usually goes away after birth, but it might come back in another pregnancy.

 How Is Diabetes Insipidus Diagnosed?

-Your doctor will do a physical exam.
 They’ll ask questions about your health history, including your family’s health.
 You might get a series of tests that include:

 - Urinalysis.
 You’ll give a sample of your pee, and your doctor will send it to a lab to see whether it’s dilute or concentrated.
 They can also check for glucose, which can help them decide if you have diabetes insipidus or diabetes mellitus.
 You might need to collect your pee over a 24-hour period to see how much you’re putting out.

 - Blood test.
 This will measure the electrolytes and glucose in your blood.
 This lets your doctor know if you have diabetes mellitus or diabetes insipidus.
 It may help them figure out which type.

 - Fluid deprivation test.
 This measures the changes in your body weight, blood sodium, and urine concentration after you don’t drink anything for a while.
 There are two types:

 - Short-form fluid deprivation test.
 You stop drinking for a short time.
 You collect a sample and take it back to your doctor, who sends it to a lab.